Advanced Entity Field Properties

 Searchable — If set to Yes, the entities can be found using the search by values of this field.

-Global Search Boost — Available for the product entity in the OroCommerce Enterprise edition if Elasticsearch is used as the search engine.
+Global Search Boost — Available for the OroCommerce Enterprise edition if Elasticsearch is used as the search engine.
 This option enables you to boost the value of the field during search.
+By default, the boost for sku is set to 5, for names to 3, meaning that the searchable word is first searched among SKUs, then names, etc. The option works for searchable attributes only.

 The Search Result Title — If set to Yes, the field value will be included into the search result title.